Menu

 Buy-to-let mortgages based on rental income only

-If you have a decent-sized deposit covering your mortgage, your rent should be easy.
+If you have a decent-sized deposit to cover your mortgage, your rent should be easier to manage.

 BTL and HMO Lenders Stress Tests

-A stress test is used by all lenders when assessing the suitability of an applicant for a buy-to-let mortgage product.
+All lenders use a stress test when assessing an applicant’s suitability for a buy-to-let mortgage product.

 There are two factors to consider: